awjh-ibm/chaincode-contract-tutorials/extended-simple-asset.md

 ## Calling functions every time a request is made
 Sometimes functions in a contract may all have to repeat the same task.
 The Contract API provides provision for you to set a function to be called before and after each time a contract used in the chaincode is called.

 For example each function in the [simple asset chaincode](samples/simple_asset_contract/simple-asset.go) performs the same action at the start, reading the world state using the passed asset ID.
 We could therefore define a function to be called before each call to perform this action.
-We can then use the returned data in our already defined functions by storing it in the transaction context.
+We can then use the returned asset in our already defined functions by storing it in the transaction context.
 To do this we must define our own custom transaction context which contains space to store this value:

 ```
 // CustomTransactionContext - extends contractapi.TransactionContext with a field to store retrieved simple assets